kevinolega/callcentertrainingtips/_posts/2012-06-15-questions-suggested-answers.md

 The pay could be better.

-It might be a perfect match for me because…You can think of your own answer at this point if you read all the above examples.
+It might be a perfect match for me because…

+You can think of your own answer at this point if you read all the above examples.

 ## Where do you see yourself five years from now?

 Problem-solving.

 Check.

 Long term thinking.

 This is what this question is supposed to check.

 ## Main Reason Why Call Center Interview Questions are Difficult